 - Aid student retention and enhance the student experience

 The Money Mentors know that to engage students, you need to reach them where they are, via the channels they prefer to use.
-Given the Covid pandemic, along with students’ increasing use of technology, a strategy that has worked particularly well for the Money Mentors over the last year is using social media to deliver online campaigns.
+A strategy that has worked particularly well is using social media to deliver online campaigns focused on finance.

 - Reach a wider audience of students with financial support and information